danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

-Rather than passing a single value like a `{string}` or `{int}` into the step, we are making use of Cucumber’s [data tables](https://cucumber.io/docs/cucumber/data-tables/), which let you pass structured lists or records directly from your `.feature` files into your step definitions.
+Rather than passing a single value like a `{string}` or `{int}` into the step, we are making use of Cucumber's [data tables](https://cucumber.io/docs/cucumber/data-tables/), which let you pass structured lists or records directly from your `.feature` files into your step definitions.
 When you write a step with a table, Cucumber automatically parses it and passes it as a [Cucumber::MultilineArgument::DataTable](https://www.rubydoc.info/gems/cucumber/Cucumber/MultilineArgument/DataTable) object to your Ruby block.
 You can then use methods like [hashes](https://www.rubydoc.info/gems/cucumber/Cucumber/MultilineArgument/DataTable#hashes-instance_method) to iterate over each row as a hash, making it easy to create multiple records or set up complex test data in a single, readable step.

 **Why use data tables?**

 - **Clarity:** Test data is visible right in the scenario, not hidden in Ruby code.
 - **Maintainability:** Adding or changing test cases is as simple as editing the table.
-- **Reusability:** Step definitions can handle any number of rows, so you don’t need to write repetitive steps.
+- **Reusability:** Step definitions can handle any number of rows, so you don't need to write repetitive steps.

 The `users exist` step follows the same pattern: